rnjailamba/CommentsJS/README.md

 Comments for your html page
 =======================================

-Easy addition of comments to your html page! [**DEMOS** - http://goo.gl/Qnkn0N http://goo.gl/zEbKel]
+Easy addition of comments to your html page! [**DEMO** - http://rnjailamba.github.io/CommentsJS/demo]

 ## Requirements